mjtung/luigi-examples/README.md

 - run the script in [start-luigi-docker.sh](start-luigi-docker.sh)
 - visit http://localhost:8082/ to access the UI
 - Note that we gave to pass in our own config file luigi.cfg

+# Further integrations

+## This example does the following:
+1. Single output - single input
+2. NormaliseDataT normalises data from input and writes output as CSV